Class 9 Science

 Effect of Pressure

-Solid: There is no effect of pressure on solids.
+There is no effect of pressure on solids.

 Liquids are non compressible, i.e. liquids cannot be compressed since there is not enough space between their particles to get compressed.

-Gas: The volume of gas decreases with increase in pressure.
+The volume of gas decreases with increase in pressure.

 Natural gas is compressed to small volume and packed in cylinders.
 It is used widely as fuel to running vehicles.
 Because of compression it is called Compressed Natural Gas or simply known by CNG (Compressed Natural Gas).

-Liquefaction of gas by increasing of pressure:
+Liquefaction of gas by increasing pressure

-When pressure is applied on the gas, its particles come closer to each other.
-After applying high pressure, the particles of gas come very close to each other that they start attracting each other.
+When pressure is applied on a gas, its particles come closer to each other.
+After applying high pressure, the particles of gas come so close to each other that they start attracting each other.
 The space between the particles of gas also decreases with increase in pressure.
-While applying high pressure a lot of heat is evolved, which was using by the particles of gas in movement.
-So, while applying high pressure to compress the gas, temperature is keeping low to overcome with the heat released.
-As they come closer, they lose kinetic energy.
-Finally they get closely packed at a certain high pressure, at this stage they get bonded with each other and turned into liquid.

 This process is called liquidation or liquefaction of gas.

-Unit of Temperature:
+Unit of Temperature

 Temperature is measured in Degree Celcius, Fahrenheit and Kelvin.